Perfect Italian Domination Number of Graphs: Introduction

 \section{Introduction}

 Let G be a simple graph with vertex set $V(G)$ and edge set $ E(G) $.
-A subset $ S \subseteq V$ of vertices in a graph is called a dominating set if every $ v\in V$ is either an element of $S$ or is adjacent to an element of $S$ \cite{Tha}.
-The domination number $\gamma(G) $ is the minimum cardinality of a dominating set of G. \\
+If there is no ambiguity in the choice of $G$, then we write $V(G)$ and $E(G)$ as $V$ and $E$ respectively.
+A subset $ S \subseteq V(G)$ of vertices is called a dominating set if every $ v\in V(G)$ is either an element of $S$ or is adjacent to an element of $S$ \cite{Tha}.
+The domination number, $\gamma(G) $ is the minimum cardinality of a dominating set of $G$.
+A dominating set $ S $ is a perfect dominating set if $\rvert N(v) \bigcap S \rvert =1 $ for each $ v \in V-S $, where $ N(v) $ is the collection of all vertices that are adjacent to the vertex $v$.
+The perfect domination number, $ \gamma_{p}(G) $ is the minimum cardinality of a perfect dominating set of $ G $ \cite{Tha}.\\